 Microsoft’s Windows allows the System Administrator to create multiple user profiles.
 Still, then if you do want to limit specific applications to the users or block the application, you can make them stay away from those applications.
-In this post, I will guide you on how to block specific programs on Windows 10.
+In this post, I will guide you on how to block or allow specific programs on Windows 11/10.

-The job of blocking access to specific programs on Windows 10 could be accomplished in a couple of ways.
+The job of blocking access to specific programs on Windows 11/10 could be accomplished in several ways.
 Here’s the list of methods that we will be following in the guide mentioned below:

 - Group Policy Editor